ComancheChikn/ApacheChikn.github.io/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...
-Myself (I'm a dark-horse).
+- 🍄 I’m currently working on ...
+Myself💎 (I'm a dark-horse🐎).
-- 🌱 I’m currently learning ...
-Cloud Engineering skills.
+- 🌳 I’m currently learning ... ☁️Cloud Engineering skills.
 - 👯 I’m looking to collaborate on ...
-Terraform or AWS Cloud Formation projects.
+Terraform and/or AWS Cloud Formation projects.
-- 🤔 I’m looking for help with ...
-Landing an internship.
+- 😇 I’m looking for help with ... 💪Landing a DevOps internship.
-- 💬 Ask me about ...
+- ✨ Ask me about ...
 What inspires me.
 - 📫 How to reach me: ... shawnfeltmate@gmail.com
-- 😄 Pronouns: ...
+- 🌀 Pronouns: ...
 He/Him
 - ⚡ Fun fact 1: ...
-If you really want to understand a man, don't just listen to what he says but watch what he does.
+If you really want to understand a man, don't just 👂listen to what he says but 👀watch what he does.
 - ⚡ Fun fact 2: ...
-Luck is for games of chance.
-I prefer dedication and focused attention.
+Luck🍀 is for games of chance🎲.
+I prefer dedication (focused attention) and skill🎱.
 - ⚡ Fun fact 3: ...
-Life is hard, but it's harder if you're stupid.
+Life is hard, but it's harder if you're stupid.😝
+- 🌿 Thank you for stopping by, and may you always know peace and blessings!!!💚〰️💛〰️💙〰️💜〰️❤️〰️💜〰️💙〰️💛〰️💚